appsmithorg/appsmith/contributions/docs/CONTRIBUTING.md

 ## Contributing

-Our [good first issues](https://github.com/appsmithorg/appsmith/issues?q=is%3Aopen+is%3Aissue+label%3ADocumentation+label%3A%22Good+First+Issue%22) list is the best place to begin contributing
+Our [good first issues](https://github.com/appsmithorg/appsmith/issues?q=is%3Aopen+is%3Aissue+label%3ADocumentation+label%3A%22Good+First+Issue%22) list is the best place to begin contributing.

 ### Updating the docs

 Before raising a pull request, ensure you have raised a corresponding issue and discussed it with a maintainer.
 This gives your pull request the highest chance of getting merged quickly.

-1. Fork the [appsmith-docs](https://github.com/appsmithorg/appsmith-docs) repo and branch out from the default branch.
+1. Fork the [appsmith-docs](https://github.com/appsmithorg/appsmith-docs) repository and branch out from the default branch.
-2. If a new release is being created, contact a maintainer to update the default branch to mirror the new release version.
+2. If a new release has been created, contact a maintainer to update the default branch to mirror the new release version.
 3. Read our [guidelines](#guidelines) for the section you wish to update
 4. Add / Update the relevant files and commit them with a clear commit message
 3. Create a pull request in your fork to the default branch in the appsmithorg/appsmith-docs base repository